Andy Clyde

-Although Andy Clyde's movie career spanned 45 years, he may be best known for his work as California Carlson in the Hopalong Cassidy movie series.
-He is also known for roles in two television series: the farmer Cully Wilson in CBS's Lassie and as the neighbor George MacMichael on ABC's The Real McCoys.
+Clyde may be best known for his work as California Carlson in the Hopalong Cassidy movie series, as well as for starring in 79 comedy shorts for Columbia Pictures from 1934-1956.
+He is also known for recurring roles in two television series: the farmer Cully Wilson in CBS's Lassie and as the neighbor George MacMichael on ABC's The Real McCoys.

-Early years
+Acting career

+Theatre and film

-At age 19, he toured Scotland with Durward Lely & Company, playing Connor Martin in the romantic Irish musical costume drama The Wearin’ o’ the Green.
+At age 19 Clyde toured Scotland with Durward Lely & Company, playing Connor Martin in the romantic Irish musical costume drama The Wearin’ o’ the Green.

 In 1912, Clyde first came to the United States on tour in the Graham Moffat Players, playing the part of Bob Dewar in a vaudeville comedy sketch depicting tenement life in Glasgow called The Concealed Bed.
 Years later, at the invitation of his close friend James Finlayson, he returned to the United States in 1920 to join producer Mack Sennett's roster of comedians.

 Clyde's mastery of makeup allowed him tremendous versatility; he could play everything from grubby young guttersnipes to old crackpot scientists.
-He hit upon an "old man" characterization in his short comedies, and the masquerade was immediately successful.
+He hit upon an "old man" characterization in his short comedies, and it was immediately successful.
 Adopting a gray wig and mustache, he used this makeup for the rest of his short-subject career, and the character was so durable that he literally grew into it.
 He starred in short comedies longer than any other actor (32 years, 1924–56).

-He made a successful transition to sound films while in Mack Sennett's employ.
+He made a successful transition to sound films while working for Sennett.
 In 1932, when the Sennett studio was facing financial problems, Sennett cut Clyde's salary.
-Clyde objected and Sennett put the "old man" costume on character actor Irving Bacon.
-Audiences reacted adversely, and Sennett abandoned the character.
+Clyde objected and left the studio.
+Sennett then put the "old man" costume on character actor Irving Bacon.
+Audiences saw through the masquerade, and Sennett abandoned the character.
 Educational Pictures, Sennett's distributor, took over the Andy Clyde series, which continued for two more years.

-Columbia Pictures launched its short subject department in 1934 and Andy Clyde was one of the first comedy stars signed by producer Jules White.
+Columbia Pictures launched its short subject department in 1934 and Clyde was one of the first comedy stars signed by producer Jules White.
 Unlike many of the Columbia short-subject comedians who indulged in broad facial and physical gestures, Clyde was subtler and more economical: his comic timing was so good that he could merely lift an eyebrow, shudder slightly, or mutter "My, my, my" for humorous effect.
-His work for Columbia was prolific enough that, from the mid-1940s, the studio was able to produce lower-budgeted remakes, editing older scenes into the new ones.
-You Were Never Uglier (1944), for example, was remade with the same principals in 1953 as Hooked and Rooked.
-Clyde was such an audience favorite that he continued to star in Columbia shorts through 1956.
-He outlasted every comedian on the Columbia payroll except The Three Stooges.